ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Verifiable Random Function

-Each label-version pair created will have a unique representation in the prefix tree.
-This is computed by providing the combined label and version as inputs to the VRF:
+Each label-version pair corresponds to a unique search key in the prefix tree.
+This search key is the output of executing the VRF, with the private key corresponding to `Configuration.vrf_public_key`, on the combined label and
+version:

 ~~~ tls-presentation
 struct {